THCA vs. THC: What's the Difference?

 20th Jan 2023

 Most people are familiar with THC but what about THCa?
-This lesser-known molecule is quickly taking the cannabis world by storm.
+The "lesser-known" cannabinoid is quickly taking the hemp industry by storm.
 But before we dive into THCa vs. THC, it’s important to get a few things cleared up.
 First, let’s quickly clarify what people mean when they refer to THC.
 From a practicality standpoint, they’re usually looking for the psychotropic, “high” effects that THC delivers.

-Delta-9 tetrahydrocannabinol (THC) is the cannabinoid most commonly associated with giving users a “high” but that doesn’t mean straight up THC is the only way to get it.
+Delta-9 tetrahydrocannabinol (THC) is the cannabinoid most commonly associated with giving users a “high”.
 Additionally, legal regulations that vary from state to state can make it difficult to acquire Delta-9 THC products, which means accessibility isn’t the same for everyone.
-What if there was a better, still legal way to acquire the effects of THC?
+What if there was a better and legal way to acquire the effects of THC?
 As it turns out, there is: THCa flower or THCa concentrates.

 THCa vs. THC

-"They just took THC and added an A at the end."
-Not quite.
-THCa is Tetrahydrocannabinol acid and is the precursor to THC.
+THCa stands for Tetrahydrocannabinol-acid and is the precursor to THC.
 THC wouldn’t exist without THCa.
 Here are some quick notes to help you understand the differences between THCa and THC:

 Similarities and Misconceptions with THCa vs. THC